A new worker’s insurance scheme came into effect on 15 October 2018, replacing the existing bank guarantees system that was in effect across the UAE.

 This new scheme aims to secure the rights of all workers in the UAE whilst reducing the burden on employers needing to have large sums of money on hold as deposits.

-If you have any queries relating to these changes or how they affect you, please get in touch with Wayne Merrick, Head of Corporate Solutions on email@example.com or +971 (0) 4 446 3900.
+If you have any queries relating to these changes or how they affect you, please get in touch with a member of the team on firstname.lastname@example.org or +971 (0) 4 446 3900.